Where are the bush playgroups located?

 What age group is bush playgroup suitable for?

-Can younger babies / siblings attend?
+Can younger babies/siblings attend?

 Yes, younger siblings can attend (under 14 months free) and it is recommended that you bring a sling or carrier for your baby when bush walking as most locations aren’t pram friendly.
+Plus we want the children to be moving their bodies, crawling around and looking up at the sky and trees so prams are generally not advised unless you absolutely need to bring one for the walk.

 What should we bring to bush playgroup?